 Reduce Love Food Hate Waste

 The savings don’t stop there.
-By making sure we’re not shopping for, preparing and cooking more food than we need, it’s possible to save additional money on energy bills as well as saving time and effort.
+By making sure we’re not shopping for, preparing and cooking more food than we need, you could save additional money on energy bills.

 Wasting food is bad for the environment